 The NSW Government is delivering a new Sydney Fish Market that will support tourism and the fishing industry.
 It will return inaccessible parts of the harbour foreshore to the community.
+Building the new Sydney Fish Market at the head of Blackwattle Bay will provide community and economic benefits.

-more than 6,000 square metres of new public open space
+A waterfront promenade, a ferry wharf and more than 6,000 square metres of new public open space

-an authentic fish market, from catch and arrival to the wharf, through to auction and seafood sales
+An authentic fish market, from catch and arrival to the wharf, through to auction and seafood sales

 The existing Sydney Fish Market struggles to cope with the increased visitors during Christmas, Easter, Lunar New Year, and summer weekends.
 The new Sydney Fish Market will improve daily operations and better cater to the crowds on event days.